 Firstly it’s worth mentioning that both colds and various influenzas are caused by a range of viruses (not bacteria).
 This is why typically antibiotics are not appropriate – however remember that sinus, ear, and lung infections (bronchitis and pneumonia) are examples of bacterial infections where antibiotics may be needed.

 Common symptoms of a cold include runny nose, congestion, cough, and sore throat.
 The symptoms of the flu tend to be far more severe, as the influenza viruses are capable of causing severe lung infection, pneumonia, and even respiratory failure.
 They also tend to affect your joints—hence that general achy feeling over your body.
 The most common way these viruses are spread is via hand-to-hand contact – so washing your hands and basic hygiene is important if other family members are affected.
 Often the reason we suffer with the flu is that the immune system is compromised.
-This can be due to a number of reasons including low levels of key nutrients, stress and lack of sleep.
+This can be due to a number of reasons including low levels of key nutrients.

 Vitamin D. There are many studies to show that people with higher vitamin D levels contract substantially fewer cold, flu, and other viral infections.
 Vitamin D also down regulates inflammatory compounds and optimal levels may help reduce the risk of autoimmune diseases.
 Studies also suggest that higher vitamin D levels are associated with a decreased risk of contracting a seasonal viral infection.
 There are only a few food sources of vitamin D as our main source is sunlight.
 Oily fish, mushrooms, full fat milk will contain a little but most people may benefit from a supplement.
 It is recommended you take a blood test to check your levels before supplementing.
 Home test kits are available